 the object of study consists of:

-the supplementary aspects of QKD networks beyond the scope of SG13 and SG17.
+the supplementary aspects of QKD networks beyond the scope of SG13 (QKD network architecture aspects) and SG17 (security aspects).

 QIN technology and network evolution.

-On the above objects, the main outputs will prioritise on terminology and use cases aspects.
+On the above objects, the main outputs will prioritise on terminology and use cases.

 To provide necessary technical background information and collaborative conditions in order to effectively support current and future standardization work in study groups.